COVID-19 cited as factor in death of York County inmate as jail outbreak is declared over

 A spokesman said Friday that the agency has not changed that classification based on the medical examiner’s determination.

 “As Dr. Shah stated when this individual’s death was reported, Maine CDC’s review of medical records determined that the death did not meet Maine CDC’s criteria to be classified as related to COVID-19,” Robert Long wrote in an email.
-“Maine CDC classifies deaths as related to COVID-19 … and does not make determinations about cause of death.”
+“Maine CDC classifies deaths as related to COVID-19 as part of its public health surveillance and data collection efforts, and does not make determinations about cause of death.”

+In an email Saturday, Long clarified there have been instances since April when new information has caused the agency to reclassify a death as related to COVID-19, even though it did not originally fit the criteria.
+He also said the Maine CDC has not received any information that would prompt that change in this case.

-Long did not respond to questions about any connection between strokes and the virus and about how the CDC counts COVID-19-related deaths when someone is beyond that recovery period.
+Long did not respond to questions about any connection between strokes and the virus.

 Medical experts are studying the association between COVID-19 and stroke.
 Doctors began to raise that alarm last spring when they noticed more reports of strokes in young and middle-aged people who had tested positive for the virus.
 Dr. Babak Navi, an associate professor of neurology and neuroscience at Weill Cornell Medicine and medical director of the Weill Cornell Stroke Center in New York, wrote a blog post for patients about that connection in August.

-Note: Editor’s note: This story was updated at 10:25 a.m. on Oct.
-24 to clarify that there have been instances when the Maine CDC has reclassified deaths as related to COVID-19 upon receiving new information, after those cases did not originally fit the criteria.
-An earlier version of the story said an agency spokesman did not answer a question about how the CDC counts COVID-19-related deaths when someone is beyond that recovery period.